 For every 1,000 euros of VWRL you own, you might receive around 21 euros per year (5 euros per quarter) in dividends.

-Of course dividends are nothing but guaranteed, but still.
+Of course dividends are anything but guaranteed, but still.
 Compare a 2.1% dividend yield to the pathetic 0.1% interest you might get with savings account, and you’re doing pretty well.

 Now, if you are specifically looking for dividend paying stocks, VWRL might not be for you.
 Just over 2% might not be enough.
 However, if you want to diversify your portfolio VWRL could be a potential candidate.
 You will own thousands of shares instantly and make some dividend income!